 - Frequency: 1 throw every 25 seconds

 In live craps, a game is played like a regular craps game.
-All players bet on pass or don’t pass beforehand.
-Then the dealer hands two dice to the shooter.
+All players bet beforehand on pass or don’t pass.
+Then the croupier gives two dice to the thrower.

-The coming out roll or opening pitch is the very first pitch.
-It is crucial to the future of the operation.
-There are three possible scenarios:
+The coming out roll or opening throw is the very first throw.
+It is decisive for the rest of the operations.
+There are three scenarios:

-- The 7 or 11 is rolled: the shooter passes.
-All those who bet on “pass” win in 1:1 while those who bet on “don’t pass” lose and have their bet withdrawn by the dealer.
-The tour ends.
-The same caster rolls the dice again.
+- The 7 or 11 comes out: the thrower passes.
+Everyone who bet on “pass;” win at 1:1 while those who bet on “don’t pass” lose and have their bet taken away by the dealer.
+The round ends.
+The same thrower re-rolls dice.

-- The 2, 3 or 12 is rolled: the shooter does not pass, it is a craps.
-All those who bet on “pass” lose.
-Those who bet on “don’t pass” win in 1:1.
-The tour ends.
-The same thrower rolls the dice again.
+- The 2, 3 or 12 comes out: the thrower does not pass, it is a craps.
+Everyone who bet on “pass” loses.
+Those who bet on “don’t pass;” win 1:1.
+The round ends.
+The same thrower re-rolls the dice.

-- If the point (the sum of the coming out roll) comes out: the “pass” wins and the “don’t pass” loses.
+- If the point (the sum of the coming out roll) comes out: the “passes” win and the “don’t pass” loses.

-The player will roll as many times as necessary until one or the other of these cases appears.
-In the meantime, players can move their bets if they wish.
+The player will throw as many times as necessary until one or the other of these scenarios appears.
+In the meantime, players will be able to move their bet if it is consistent.

 However, Evolution Gaming has made some changes.
-The bets have been limited and simplified in order to offer a more functional betting area.
-Indeed, this one must not hide the real dealer table.
-There is no need to worry though, as the number of live craps bets is enough to make the game quite satisfying.
+Betting has been limited and simplified in an effort to provide a more functional betting area.
+Indeed, it should not hide the real dealer’s table.
+Don’t worry though, because the number of bets in live craps is enough to make the game quite satisfying.

-Unfortunately, live craps doesn’t quite capture the electrifying atmosphere of a real land-based craps table.
+Unfortunately, live craps hardly captures the electrifying atmosphere of a real land-based casino craps table.